READING TEST TOEFL

 d.
 Franklin starts his first publication.

-4. What was Poor Richard’s Almanak about?
+What was Poor Richard’s Almanak

 a.
 Franklin’s reputation.